GregoryGoldshteyn/barterEngine/README.md

 - Trades
   Trades are the exchange of some collection of items for another collection of items.
 May progress a story, or be repeatable (like a shop interaction)
 - Stories
   Stories offer trades in exchange for more story.
 As trades are made, stories progress.
-Can be repeatable, or have a conclusion
+Can be repeatable (like a shop), or have a conclusion
 - Hubs
   Hubs represent real world places in which stories can be found.
 There may be a cost (trade) associated with entering a hub